I got tired of content marketing because of content distribution.

 If they aren’t prospects, then your traffic is bad — which would also reflect in your conversion rates and time on page durations.

-So here’s a five-point, customer-focused B2B content distribution plan you can follow to bring quality traffic (AKA potential buyers) to your business:
+Now that we’ve crystalized that definition, here’s a five-point customer-focused B2B content distribution plan you can follow to bring quality traffic (AKA potential buyers) to your business:

 I could have used ‘create great (or 10x) content’ as the #1 tip here, but that’s not the most important bit of an effective content distribution plan.
 Your customers are.